-- Hepatitis B virus reactivation: Before starting treatment with MAVYRET, your doctor will do blood tests to check for hepatitis B virus infection.
-If you have ever had hepatitis B virus infection, the hepatitis B virus could become active again during or after treatment for hepatitis C virus with MAVYRET.
-Hepatitis B virus that becomes active again (called reactivation) may cause serious liver problems including liver failure and death.
-Your doctor will monitor you if you are at risk for hepatitis B virus reactivation during treatment and after you stop taking MAVYRET.
+Hepatitis B virus (hep B) reactivation: Before starting treatment with MAVYRET, your doctor will do blood tests to check for hep B infection.
+If you have ever had hep B infection, hep B could become active again during or after treatment for hep C with MAVYRET.
+Hep B that becomes active again (called reactivation) may cause serious liver problems, including liver failure and death.
+Your doctor will monitor you if you are at risk for hep B reactivation during treatment and after you stop taking MAVYRET.

 - Have certain liver problems